 Mobile mapping technology won’t just help you to gain new clients.
 It can also help you to offer new services and deliverables to your existing client base.

 Right now, it’s likely that your usual deliverable for as-built documentation project is a CAD or BIM model.

-If you add an indoor mobile mapping system like NavVis VLX or NavVis M6 to your workflow, you can use NavVis IndoorViewer to automatically produce deliverables like fully immersive 360° walkthroughs for the site.
+If you add a mobile mapping system like NavVis VLX to your workflow, you can use NavVis IVION to automatically produce deliverables like fully immersive 360° walkthroughs for the site.

 Deliverables like 360° walkthroughs can offer a great deal of value to your client.

 The client can use them to help a variety of stakeholders explore and understand the building; to offer an easy interface for searching, adding, and viewing building information; or even to provide a single source of truth for better collaboration in a wide variety of applications in manufacturing, construction, surveying, facilities management, and more.